In addition to our extensive listing

 Always smother the flame!
 That’s why a snuffer – which robs the flame of the oxygen it needs to burn – is the recommended method for extinguishing any candle.

 Drafts again are the culprit – causing the flame to burn to one side.
 Another reason could be that the holder

 is not resting on a level surface and the wick is not centered and straight.

 Normal use and transport can produce unseen weaknesses in the containers.
 In addition, our formulations and wick sizes are carefully chosen for each container we fill.
 It is not safe to refill the glass with any candle of unknown characteristics.
-We do recommend that you continue to enjoy them for storage of small items, candy dishes or collections.
+We do recommend that you continue to enjoy them for storage of small items or collections, but please don’t use them for food or beverage purposes as our glass is not tested for those purposes.
 And of course, please recycle any glass you do not plan on saving.

 Wicks contain no lead.
 Candle-lite has been manufacturing quality candles in the USA since 1840 and has never used lead or metal core wicks.
 The consumer’s safety is paramount and our goal is to produce the safest and highest quality candle products.